My week with an NFL Hall of Famer

 (More photos at the bottom)

 When I was a teenager, I was a really good bowler.
 Many weekends were spent at bowling alleys around the state competing in tournaments for scholarships.
-One of the tournaments that I competed in was sponsored by the NFL, the NFL Alumni as well as Brunswick.
-I won at the state level and advanced to the regionals which were held in Ames, Iowa.
-The top 4 finishers at that tournament advanced to the finals and would bowl as a team in Honolulu, Hawaii.
-I finished 3rd.
+One of the tournaments that I competed in was sponsored by the NFL.
+In that tournament, I won at the state level and advanced to the regionals which were held in Ames, Iowa.
+I finished 3rd at the regionals.
+The top 4 finishers advanced to the finals in Honolulu, Hawaii and would bowl as a team.

 I remember thinking when I met Lanier that he was the biggest man I had ever seen.
 But I also remember him being very friendly, kind, funny, and ALWAYS smiling.
 He seemed to tolerate us kids more than some of the other NFLers.

 Because it was sponsored by the NFL, we were there during the Pro-Bowl.
-We got to attend a practice session as well as the Pro Bowl game itself at Aloha Stadium.
-We were competing at the Bowling alley on Hickam Air Force Base.
-Because of that we did a group excursion to Pearl Harbor and the USS Arizona Memorial.
+We got to attend a practice session at aloha stadium and the Pro Bowl game itself.
+We did a group excursion to Pearl Harbor and the USS Arizona Memorial.
 They had a luau for us every night with food and music.
-Apparently at one of the luaus my dad was watching some attractive female Hula dancers with Elroy ‘Crazy Legs’ Hirsch.
+At one of the luaus my dad was watching some attractive female Hula dancers alongside Elroy ‘Crazy Legs’ Hirsch.
 Hirsch said to my dad, “Isn’t it amazing how their feet barely move when they’re dancing?”
 My dad replied, “You're looking at their feet?”
 My dad.
 What a guy.

 Most of my free time in Hawaii was spent running around with the other kids and goofing off.
 I was 14.
 I didn't have the appreciation for sports history that I do now.
 I regret not getting to know Lanier better or even asking him more about that Superbowl and beating the Vikings.
-Although part of me thinks maybe he appreciated being treated like a regular person and not having to talk football all the time.
-Maybe he’d let me interview him for the film?
-It would be great to see him again and look at pictures of the event together.
+Although part of me wonders if maybe he appreciated being treated like a regular person and not having to talk football all the time.
 I also regret not speaking more to Bobby Bell.
 He was also a Hall of Fame linebacker on that Chiefs team in addition to being a member of the 1960 Gophers National Championship team.

-Football card Lanier autographed for me (It's really faint.
-You can see it if you click on it)
+Football card Lanier autographed for me (It's really faint).

 Willie Lanier and Bobby Bell at the Luau